abpio/abp-commercial-docs/en/startup-templates/microservice/add-microservice.md

   > AdministrationService microservice has configuration for making sync calls to IdentityService which can be examined if you are planning sync communication for your new microservice.

-You can see updated **IdentityServerDataSeeder** below that has granted scopes to all swagger clients.
+You can see updated **IdentityServerDataSeeder** image below that creates OrderService ApiResource and ApiScope which also granted scopes to all swagger clients.

 <img src="../../images/microservice-template-dbmigrator-identityserver-seeder-update.png" alt="microservice-template-dbmigrator-identityserver-seeder-update" style="zoom:60%;" />